The following notes were left the past couple

 28th:

-to make it an annual Family event in Bondville!
-Our holiday began with
+an annual Family event in Bondville!
+Our holiday began with the arrival

-the arrival of friends Steve and Sharon along with 1.5 lbs of Grafton's
+of friends Steve and Sharon along with 1.5 lbs of Grafton's finest

-finest 4 Star cheese!
-We christened the cabin with wine, cheese, song
+4 Star cheese!
+We christened the cabin with wine, cheese, song and

 -hurricane Isadora rained on our parade a bit.
 But we managed to dodge

-porch.
-The deck is great for sunshine, but we would've enjoyed dining
+screen porch.
+The deck is great for sunshine, but we would've enjoyed

-Al Fresco if there was shelter from the storm.
-Other than that our week
+dining Al Fresco if there was shelter from the storm.
+Other than that

-at the Cole Compound was great-being the only visitors at the property
+our week at the Cole Compound was great-being the only visitors at

 .....Jennifer,